share this

 A Cloth.
 A King and a Girl born on Friday

-I thought of no better way to celebrate the victory of this journey and this monumental comic bookmarking the first and second black female writers for Marvel Comics.
-Wakanda is the most technologically advanced nation in the Marvel Universe residing in Africa/ I put my heart and soul into these covers.
-These Adinkra symbol meaning are relevant to each of the storylines whose covers bind them.
-I am studying them and learning more about them so I can embrace them into my own fabric's march forward, so I share this journey and these symbolic meanings with you.
+I thought of no better way to celebrate the victory of this journey and this monumental comic book marking the first and second black female writers for Marvel Comics.
+Wakanda is the most technologically advanced nation in the Marvel Universe, setting a template for the dreams and aspirations of future African nations advancing and developing without external strife.
+I put my heart and heritage into these covers, utilizing these Adinkra meanings to align with the storylines of each issue.
+I am studying and learning more about them and am open to being corrected and educated.
+I discovered my name's meaning and found pride in learning about this Adinkra from Ghanaians who traveled to the States, and I share that wisdom with you.

 Black Panther Issue 1.
 T'Challa's Symbols